mysterycodesociety/git-knock-knock/README.md

  - git checkout

-   `git checkout -b newBranch` to create a new branch or `git checkout newBranch` if it already exists.
+   `git checkout -b new-branch` to create a new branch or `git checkout new-branch` if it already exists.

    Checkout a branch.
 Master is the default branch.
 But you should create and work on new branches, so that you don't inject code that is not tested into Master for other people.
 Each person works on a branch.
 Then you merge your branch into master when your code is tested and ready.